 NOTE: The XPS oil is specially formulated and tested for the severe requirements of this engine.
+BRP recommends the use of its XPS oil.

-If XPS engine oil is not available, use a 4-stroke SAE 5W40 engine oil that meets or exceeds the requirements for API service classification SJ, SL, SM or SN.
+If XPS engine oil is not available, use a 4-stroke SAE 5W40 or 10W50 engine oil that meets or exceeds the requirements for API service classification SJ, SL, SM or SN.
 Always check the API service label certification on the oil container it must contain at least one of the above standards.